Hemanth-05/summer2025-learning-log/notes/Day8-React.md

   return (
     <Card
       key={contactDetails.id}
-    //   id={contactDetails.id}     This you can use as a prop to render the kay on the website name={contactDetails.name}
+    //   id={contactDetails.id}     This you can use as a prop to render the key on the website name={contactDetails.name}
       img={contactDetails.imgURL}
       tel={contactDetails.phone}